top of page

 Location: Multiple locations around the country

-Stipend: Yes, but varies by internship location and duration
+Stipend: Varies by internship location and duration

 Program selectivity: Competitive

-Eligibility: Must be a current high school student, additional requirements based on location.
-Some locations require that applicants be military-connected
+Eligibility: Must be a current high school student; additional requirements based on location.
+Some locations require that applicants be military-connected.

 Subject areas: Libraries and museums, writing, public speaking, and public programming